 I was the Manager of a used vinyl records and related collectibles store from 1986 to 1989 (way before the vinyl resurgence we have had in the last few years!).
 The record store is still in business (Fantasyland Records in Atlanta, GA) and the guy that started soon after me (hello Mark!) became Manager when I left and has been doing a great job ever since!

 I started collecting comic books in 1977.
 From the early 1980s until the early 2000s I bought and sold comic books first as part of my collection and later as a part time business.
-I set up for a number of years in the 1980s and 1990s at the Atlanta Fantasy Fair and DragonCon.
+I set up for a number of years in the 1980s and 1990s at the comic books conventions such as Atlanta Fantasy Fair, DragonCon, OrlandoCon and others.
 I ran “mail bid” and phone type auctions from about 1986 to 2002 or so, starting well before the internet took off.
 I was a relatively early ebay member (1997!) and sold quite a bit there from 1998 through 2010, before moving to New Zealand.
 See my ebay account at this link –

 to get an idea of my ebay reputation.